Skip to main content

 How Is a Pilonidal Cyst Treated?

 Treatment for a pilonidal abscess depends on how severe the infection is.
 Home care with sitz baths and warm compresses can treat mild infections.
-If home care doesn't work or the infection is more serious, doctors might make do the Gips procedure.
-This involves making a small cut to drain the abscess.
+If home care doesn't work or the infection is more serious, doctors might make a small cut to drain the abscess.
 They might prescribe antibiotics if the infection spreads to skin around the cyst.

 How Can Parents Help?